siongui/vinaya-bmc-zh/content/pages/Section0013%zh-hant.rst

    * - .. container:: notification

-          *When a bhikkhu has finished his robe and the frame is dismantled (his kaṭhina privileges are ended), he is to keep extra robe-cloth ten days at most.
-Beyond that, it is to be forfeited and confessed.*
           *When a bhikkhu has finished his robe and the frame is dismantled (his kaṭhina privileges are ended): If he dwells apart from (any of) his three robes even for one night—unless authorized by the bhikkhus—it is to be forfeited and confessed.*

      - .. container:: notification